Hypotension

 Know Your Numbers

 So what causes high blood pressure or Hypertension?
 Well there are many factors, but most of them are related to lifestyle.
 These factors include smoking, being overweight, consuming too much alcohol, too much salt in your diet, not eating enough fruit and vegetables, consuming too much fat and sugar and a lack of exercise.
-Other factor include age (it tends to rise the older you are), a family history of high blood pressure, other health problems and certain medications.
+Other factor include age (it tends to rise the older you are), a family history of it, other health problems and certain medications.
 These medications include non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen, some antidepressants, the combined contraceptive pill which contains the hormone oestrogen, steroids and some recreational drugs such as cocaine or amphetamines.

 When you have your blood pressure measured you will see two numbers.
 The first or top number is the Systolic blood pressure.
-This is the highest level your blood pressure reaches when your heart beats to force blood around your body.
+This is the highest level it reaches when your heart beats to force blood around your body.
 The bottom or second number is the Diastolic blood pressure.
 This is your blood pressure when your heart relaxes between beats.
 If the first number was 120 and the second number was 80, this would be written as 120/80mmHg.

 So what number can you expect?
 Well as a rule: